rdzman/test/README.md

     features, using a simple `git pull` command, or if you want to help with testing the latest versions.
 This requires that you have a [Git (GUI or command-line) client][6] installed.*
-3. Download a ZIP of the MATPOWER repository from GitHub.
+3. Download a zip file of the MATPOWER repository from GitHub.
-  - Go to the [MATPOWER GitHub repository page][2] and click the green "Clone or download" button, then "Download ZIP".
+  - Go to the [MATPOWER GitHub repository page][2]
+  - Click the green "Clone or download" button, then "Download ZIP".
   - *Use this option if you need features or fixes introduced since the latest versioned release, but you don't have access to or are not ready to begin using Git (but don't be afraid to